 As permitted for purposes of computing pension expense, the company uses a calculated value of plan assets (which is further described below).
 This allows that the effects of the performance of the pension plan's assets and changes in pension liability discount rates on the company's computation of pension income (expense) be amortized over future periods.
 A substantial portion of the company's pension plan assets and liabilities relates to its qualified defined benefit plan in the United States.

 A significant element in determining the company's pension income (expense) is the expected long-term rate of return on plan assets.
 The company sets the expected long-term rate of return based on the expected long-term return of the various asset categories in which it invests.
 The company considers the current expectations for future returns and the actual historical returns of each asset class.
 Also, because the company's investment policy is to actively manage certain asset classes where the potential exists to outperform the broader market, the expected returns for those asset classes are adjusted to reflect the expected additional returns.
-For 2010 and 2009, the company has assumed that the expected long-term rate of return on U.S. plan assets will be 8.75%.
-A change of 25 basis points in the expected long-term rate of return for the company's U.S. pension plan causes a change of approximately $10 million in pension expense.
+For 2011 and 2010, the company has assumed that the expected long-term rate of return on U.S. plan assets will be 8.75%.
+A change of 25 basis points in the expected long-term rate of return for the company's U.S. and principal non-U.S. pension plans causes a change of approximately $10 million and $4 million, respectively, in pension expense.
 The assumed long-term rate of return on assets is applied to a calculated value of plan assets, which recognizes changes in the fair value of plan assets in a systematic manner over four years.
 This produces the expected return on plan assets that is included in pension income (expense).
 The difference between this expected return and the actual return on plan assets is deferred.
 The net deferral of past asset gains (losses) affects the calculated value of plan assets and, ultimately, future pension income (expense).
-At December 31, 2009, for the company's U.S. qualified defined benefit pension plan, the calculated value of plan assets was $4.36 billion and the fair value was $3.74 billion.
+At December 31, 2010, for the company's U.S. qualified defined benefit pension plan, the calculated value of plan assets was $4.07 billion and the fair value was $3.90 billion.

 At the end of each year, the company determines the discount rate to be used to calculate the present value of plan liabilities.
 The discount rate is an estimate of the current interest rate at which the pension liabilities could be effectively settled at the end of the year.
 In estimating this rate, the company looks to rates of return on high-quality, fixed-income investments that (a) receive one of the two highest ratings given by a recognized ratings agency and (b) are currently available and expected to be available during the period to maturity of the pension benefits.
-At December 31, 2009, the company determined this rate to be 6.11% for its U.S. defined benefit pension plans, a decrease of 64 basis points from the rate used at December 31, 2008.
-A change of 25 basis points in the U.S. discount rate causes a change in pension expense of approximately zero and a change of approximately $110 million in the benefit obligation.
+At December 31, 2010, the company determined this rate to be 5.68% for its U.S. defined benefit pension plans, a decrease of 43 basis points from the rate used at December 31, 2009.
+A change of 25 basis points in the U.S. and principal non-U.S. discount rates causes a change in pension expense of approximately zero and $3 million, respectively, and a change of approximately $113 million and $68 million, respectively, in the benefit obligation.
 The net effect of changes in the discount rate, as well as the net effect of other changes in actuarial assumptions and experience, has been deferred, as permitted.

 Gains and losses are defined as changes in the amount of either the projected benefit obligation or plan assets resulting from experience different from that assumed and from changes in assumptions.
 Because gains and losses may reflect refinements in estimates as well as real changes in economic values and because some gains in one period may be offset by losses in another and vice versa, the accounting rules do not require recognition of gains and losses as components of net pension cost of the period in which they arise.

 As a minimum, amortization of an unrecognized net gain or loss must be included as a component of net pension cost for a year if, as of the beginning of the year, that unrecognized net gain or loss exceeds 10 percent of the greater of the projected benefit obligation or the calculated value of plan assets.
-At December 31, 2009, based on the calculated value of plan assets, the estimated unrecognized loss was $1.62 billion.
+If amortization is required, the minimum amortization is that excess above the 10 percent divided by the average remaining life expectancy of the plan participants.
+For the company's U.S. defined benefit pension plan, that period is approximately 21 years.
+At December 31, 2010, based on the calculated value of plan assets, the estimated unrecognized loss was $2.11 billion.

-For the year ended December 31, 2009, the company recognized consolidated pretax pension income of $23.6 million, compared with pretax pension income of $51.3 million for the year ended December 31, 2008.
-The decrease in pension income in 2009 from 2008 was principally due to increases in discount rates and higher returns on plan assets in prior years.
-For 2010, the company expects to recognize pension expense of approximately zero.
-This would represent a decrease in pension income of approximately $24 million from 2009.
+For the year ended December 31, 2010, the company recognized consolidated pretax pension income of $2.9 million, compared with pretax pension income of $23.6 million for the year ended December 31, 2009.
+For 2011, the company expects to recognize pension expense of approximately $36 million.
 See Note 16 of the Notes to Consolidated Financial Statements.

-During 2009, the company made cash contributions to its worldwide defined benefit pension plans (principally international plans) of approximately $94.0 million and expects to make cash contributions of approximately $115 million during 2010.
-In accordance with regulations governing contributions to U.S. defined benefit pension plans, the company is not required to make cash contributions to its U.S. qualified defined benefit pension plan in 2010.
-Under current U.S. Pension Protection Act (PPA) rules, the company believes that it would be required to make a cash contribution of up to approximately $30 million in 2011 to its U.S. qualified defined benefit pension plan.
+During 2010, the company made cash contributions to its worldwide defined benefit pension plans (principally international plans) of $81.5 million and expects to make cash contributions of approximately $115 million during 2011.
+In accordance with regulations governing contributions to U.S. defined benefit pension plans, the company is not required to fund its U.S. qualified defined benefit pension plan in 2011.
+Based on current legislation, recent interest rates and expected returns for 2011, the company currently expects that it will be required to make a contribution of approximately $100 million in 2012 to this plan.